Health & Wellbeing

 The University has a wide range of excellent resources to help individuals manage their mental health, as well as resources for managers and teams to help support one another.

-The University offers several resources to help staff wellbeing, some of which are found on the Occupational Health Services Employee wellbeing pages.
+Some more resources can be found on the Occupational Health Services Employee wellbeing pages.
 The University also offers a free, confidential telephone counselling service through an external provider.

 Personnel Service’s Work-Related Stress portal contains some of the internal resources available to everyone at the University and confidential counselling is also available for work-attributable health issues impacting on your performance and wellbeing at work.